 The story is that Cliff Arnall (at the time a Postgraduate Dental & Medical Tutor in Psychology), coined the phrase Blue Monday which was used in a press release by Sky Travel in the UK.
 (To promote travel of course!)

 It makes perfect sense though that we (me included) should be feeling a little blue today though.
-For me, the holidays are over, my young adult children have wandered back to their day to day lives, and oh yes – there’s that pandemic still hanging around, – and it’s a SNOW DAY today here.
+For me, the holidays are over, my young adult children have wandered back to their day to day lives, and oh yes – there’s that pandemic/cold and flu season going on, – and the weather is miserable and cold.

 Therefore, I have a proposal to make: Let’s celebrate on Blue Monday!

 Five Ways to Celebrate Blue Monday

 I suggest then that we should use Blue Monday as a time to turn things around just a little.
 I propose that we should celebrate Blue Monday every year by doing the following things:

 - 1. Eat the leftover Christmas Cake and Cookies

 (Part of Blue Monday is feeling guilty for having over-consumed during the holidays, but today it is perfectly OK to just finish off these items.
 It’s too late to serve them to company now!)